programminghistorian/jekyll/en/lessons/iiif-images-and-manifests-github.md

 ### Overview

-Method 1 employs GitHub Pages to host the simplest possible Level-0 manifest, without the need for an image server or the use of the Image API.
-This method requires only the image file and minimal `info.json` file, and does not require any programming knowledge or installations.
+Method 1 employs GitHub Pages to host the simplest possible Level-0 image, without the need for an image server or the use of the Image API.
+This method requires only the image file, and does not require any programming knowledge or installations.

 The caveat is that this method does not support deep zooming.
 The image will be displayed as is, without any modifications whatsoever.